 To get a domain name:

-Find a “.nz” name — use our ONECheck tool (external link) to see if one that matches your business name is available.
+Use our ONECheck tool to see if one that matches your business name is available, then register it (do an online search to find a provider).

 If you want to operate overseas or attract overseas customers, think about a domain name ending in .com or other country code, eg com.au or co.uk.